virosh/fluffos-build/README.md

  * Clone the [FluffOS repo](https://github.com/fluffos/fluffos).
  * Checkout the **v2019** tag.
  * Enter **src** directory and edit the **local_options** file to suit your mudlib.
- * Enter **src** directory and edit the **CMakeLists.txt** file to enable/disable packages you need.
- * By default the build type is "Debug".
-Export the environment variable **BUILD_FLAGS** with "--release" in order to build FluffOS for production.
-You can also add verbosity by adding "-vvv".
+ * Export the environment variable BUILD_FLAGS with the packages you want to disable/enable during the build eg. export BUILD_FLAGS="-DPACKAGE_DB=OFF" (For more information about packages, please review the FluffOS documentation).
  * Run the build by executing `docker run --rm -v /path/to/fluffos-repo:/usr/src/fluffos --env BUILD_FLAGS virlab/fluffos-build:v2019`
- * When the build is done you will find the binaries inside **target/[release|debug]** directory.
+ * When the build is done you will find the binary inside **build/src** directory.

 ## v2017 tag
  * Clone the [FluffOS repo](https://github.com/fluffos/fluffos).